ngrq123/bright-chatbot-tutorial/README.md

 }
 ```

-By utilising `Wit.ai`'s built-in `greetings` trait, we are able to leverage on the detection based on pretrained data, which means that we do not have to train greetings like "Hi" ourselves!
+By utilising `Wit.ai`'s built-in greetings trait `wit/greetings`, we are able to leverage on the detection based on pretrained data, which means that we do not have to train greetings like "Hi" ourselves!

 ![](images/pretrained_greetings.png)